Cantus: A Database for Latin Ecclesiastical Chant - Inventories of Chant Sources | Cantus Database

 New phases of the project include adding chant melodies to existing records, and indexing other types of chant manuscripts, including processionals, pontificals, and sources that contain sequences.

-The Cantus Database is a part of the Cantus Index network of manuscript databases.
+The Cantus Database is a part of the Cantus Index network of chant databases.

 Funding for the development and maintenance of the Cantus Database and Cantus Index is provided by the Social Sciences and Humanities Research Council of Canada through the Partnership Grant (895-2023-1002) held by the Digital Analysis of Chant Transmission project administered at Dalhousie University, Halifax, Nova Scotia (Principal Investigator: Jennifer Bain).
 The Cantus Database website is hosted on the Digital Research Alliance of Canada.
 Access to the Cantus Database and Cantus Index is free, in accordance with the aims of the International Musicological Society’s Study Group Cantus Planus which include the exchange of data in electronic form.